timzyt/Course-Enrollment/README.md

 ## Building for production

-To optimize the jiuzhangquanzhanke application for production, run:
+To optimize the Course Enrollment application for production, run:

     ./mvnw -Pprod clean package